Niolon/DataAnalysisPython/README.md

 The repository is organized as follows:

 - `Course`: This folder contains the presentations and exercises for the course.
-Each topic has its own subfolder with the corresponding materials.
+Each topic has its own jupyter notebook with the corresponding materials.

 - `Filled_Course`: This folder contains the already completed notebooks and the solutions to the exercises in the `Course` folder.
-It is meant for reference purposes for teaching the course and as a fallback if students something is missing from the notes students made during the course.
+It is meant for reference purposes for teaching the course and as a fallback if something is missing from the notes students made during the course.

 - `Data`: This folder contains the data used during the presentation and the exercises